Glossary Find here the lexicon of eczema. Click on a letter and discover the definition of each term.

 - Atopic eczema

 A synonym of atopic dermatitis.
 If you are looking for information about the condition, for example using a search engine on the internet or medical journals, it is better to use the term atopic dermatitis as it is the most commonly used term.
 In everyday life we talk about eczema.
+What is atopic eczema?

 - Adaptive immunity